simp/pupmod-simp-iptables/README.md

 To put ``firewalld`` into a mode that is consistent with the current ``iptables`` configuration, an ``iptables::firewalld_shim`` class was created.

-Additionally, auto-translation capabilities were added to the ``iptables::rule`` defined type so that most existing code that uses this module will continue to work seamlessly.
-However, you will have issues if you use the native types, so test carefully.
+Using any of the ``iptables::rule::*`` defined types will work seamlessly in ``firewalld`` mode but direct calls to ``iptables::rule`` will fail.

+Additionally, calls to any of the native types included in this module will result in undefined behavior and is not advised.

 #### Enabling Firewalld Mode (experimental)